alatalo/glitch-clocks/README.md

 ## Serial monitoring

-Effect changelog is showin in the serial monitor.
+Effect changelog is show in in the serial monitor.

 ```sh
 Glitch Clocks